trevorbox/service-mesh-patterns/ossm-2.4/secure-ingressgateway/README.md

 # Secure Ingress Gateway

+This example demonstrates:

-This example demonstrates an Openshift passthrough route to an ingress gateway that presents a cert-manager certificate using SDS.
+- An Openshift passthrough route to an ingress gateway that presents a cert-manager certificate using SDS.
+- Deploying an ingress gateway using gateway injection
+- A possible production Service Mesh deployment configuration that uses openshift-monitoing to store metrics for use by Kiali and Grafana
+- Deploying OPA Gatekeeper to require sidecar annotation in pods in mesh member namespaces
+- Deploying an EnvoyFilter to enforce OWASP response header manipulation requirements

 ## Install Operators